angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 />

 There was a 1% increase in both calories and distance recorded between the two trials.
 This small an increase requires further investigation.
-Let's look at pace over the two pieces first:
+Let's compare splits first:

 <EChart
-    id="graph-tt-stroke"
+    id="test-chart"
+    theme={$theme}
+    height="350"
+    option={charts.compareSplits([52817150,55235950])}
+/>

+Test 2 showed small, consistent increases in distance at each split over test 1 with large increase in the last one.
+Now let's look at pace for both tests:

+<EChart
+    id="graph-tt-strokedata-pace"
     theme={$theme}
     option={charts.compareStrokedata(
         [52817150,55235950],